haslamdb/ZCH_UCMC_Manuscript/README.md

 - pheatmap: For heatmaps
 - VennDiagram: For creating Venn diagrams
 - EnhancedVolcano: For volcano plots

+### Python Packages
+- pandas: For data manipulation
+- numpy: For numerical operations
+- scikit-learn: For machine learning models
+- shap: For model interpretability and feature importance
+- statsmodels: For statistical modeling
+- matplotlib and seaborn: For visualization
+- scipy: For scientific computing and statistics

 ### External Tools
 - Kraken2: For taxonomic classification